rhowell42/DECAF/README.md

 ## Introduction
 This is a lightweight event display that runs on caf and flatcaf files from events generated in the ICARUS LArTPCs.
 The purpose of this event display is to provide a user-friendly debugging tool for neutrino/cosmic ray analyses and reconstruction efforts.
 It contains a click-and-drag rotatable display, selectable drawing options, and buttons for advancing to either the next spill in the CAF file or the previous one.

-~~The event display utilizes recob::Hit and recob::SpacePoint information added to the CAFs in two feature branches, both named feature/rh_SRHits, in [SBNSoftware/sbnanaobj](https://github.com/SBNSoftware/sbnanaobj/tree/feature/rh_SRHits) and [SBNSoftware/sbncode](https://github.com/SBNSoftware/sbncode/tree/feature/rh_SRHits).
-In order to use the event display, you will need a CAF file generated with this information added, and you will need a local build of SBNSoftware/sbnanaobj with my feature branch feature/rh_SRHits and a base local build of [SBNSoftware/sbnana](https://github.com/SBNSoftware/sbnana/tree/develop).
-SBNSoftware/sbnana is necessary until these changes are absorbed into the develop branch; otherwise you need the local build for sbnana/CAFAna/Core/FileReducer.cxx and some other files to be consistent with sbnanaobj.~~

 The event display utilizes recob::Hit and recob::SpacePoint information added to the CAFs in [SBNSoftware/sbnanaobj](https://github.com/SBNSoftware/sbnanaobj/tree/develop) version v09_19_02 and [SBNSoftware/sbncode](https://github.com/SBNSoftware/sbncode/tree/develop) version v09_58_02.

 Some data events from run 7418 are available for you to check out here: `/icarus/app/users/rhowell/SRHits/test.flat.caf.root`